 - Visual information to identify user interface components, such as keyboard focus, do not always have a sufficient contrast ratio.
 We will correct contrast as we review each page.
 (1.4.11 - Non-text contrast).

 - Not all pre-recorded audio-only or video-only media will have alternative media that presents equivalent information e.g. audio track with description of the action in a video with no sound.
-We are working through all media to add these manually to ensure accuracy and expect this to be complete by October 2020.
+We are working through all media, including that published prior to September 2018, to add these manually to ensure accuracy and expect this to be complete by February 2021.
 (1.2.1 - Audio-only and Video-only (Prerecorded)).

 PDFs and other documents